Where events make history!

 The Ringlings acquired the mill property in 1909 from the George M. Reul & Sons planning mill it was used as a storage and workshop to repair circus wagons, props and costumes.

 In 1910 the current structure was built.
 For the next 17 years this winter storage space was alive with circus workers.
-If you were passing by the building in 1914, you may have witnessed the painting of a prop for an elephant act, the stripping, painting and relining of canvas wagons, blue and yellow painted chairs hanging from the ceiling and the presence of an air calliope.
+If you passed by the building in 1914, you would have witnessed the painting of a prop for an elephant act, the stripping, painting and relining of canvas wagons, blue and yellow painted chairs hanging from the ceiling and the presence of an air calliope.
 (W.W.
 Dunkle, “A Day in Baraboo,” Billboard, March 21 1914).

 Choose the historical Baraboo Arts Banquet & Convention Center as the location for your next event and experience history in the making!